-The Group's consolidated financial statements have been prepared in accordance with IFRS as prescribed in Article 93 of Ordinance on Consolidated Financial Statements as they satisfy the requirement of a "Specified Company" set forth in Article 1-2 of Ordinance on Consolidated Financial Statements."
+The Group's consolidated financial statements have been prepared in accordance with IFRS as prescribed in Article 312 of Ordinance on Consolidated Financial Statements as they satisfy the requirement of a "Specified Company" set forth in Article 1-2 (i) of Ordinance on Consolidated Financial Statements."

-The public announcement of the consolidated financial statements for the consolidated fiscal year ended March 31, 2024 has been approved by Atsushi Osaki, the Representative Director of the Board, President and Chief Executive Officer, and Katsuyuki Mizuma, Director, Executive Vice President, Chief Financial Officer, on June 20, 2024.
+The public announcement of the consolidated financial statements for the consolidated fiscal year ended March 31, 2025 has been approved by Atsushi Osaki, the Representative Director of the Board, President and Chief Executive Officer, and Shinsuke Toda, Managing Executive Officer, Chief Financial Officer, on June 23, 2025.